 Birds peck tomato fruits to quench their thirst, not necessarily because of hunger.
-A water-filled birdbath set in a location safe from outdoor predators can help birds eliminate their search for hydration in garden-grown fruits and vegetables.
+A water feature, such as a water-filled birdbath set in a location safe from outdoor predators, can help birds eliminate their search for hydration in garden-grown fruits and vegetables.
 Additionally, planting species with sweet fruits near the birdbath can satisfy birds' appetites for sweet fare and distract them from maturing fruits on tomato plants.
 Plants with sweet fruits include figs (Ficus spp.), hardy in USDA zones 8 through 11.

-As tomato fruits grow, they require warm temperatures, and not necessarily sunlight, to ripen fully, according to Garden.org.
-So before the fruits turn bright red, it is safe to pluck them from the plants.
+As tomato fruits grow, they require warm temperatures, and not necessarily sunlight, to ripen fully.
+So before the fruits turn bright red, it's safe to pluck them from the plants.
 Pick the fruits just as they start to turn pink, and place them indoors out of direct sunlight to ripen.
 Because the fruits grow quickly and can ripen fast when fully grown, check the plants daily to avoid missing the ideal harvesting window.